 This trope is also why lead characters in horror movies tend to be female, although given the nature of the genre, many such characters are portrayed more sympathetically, being Properly Paranoid while the men who denigrate them for being emotional are portrayed as either Too Dumb to Live, obstructively condescending, or outright antagonistic.
 She's called the Final Girl for a reason, after all.

 Compare The Ophelia which is about genuine insanity.
 Often prone to Inelegant Blubbering.
 May involve Get a Hold of Yourself, Woman! to correct.
 Compare Screaming Woman and All Periods Are PMS (for when the character's reaction is dismissed as hormones acting up).
 For situations when those hormones were thought to have supernatural implications, see Menstrual Menace.
 See also All Women Are Lustful, for when her "irrationality" was thought to make her morally weaker.
+Also see Hypochondria, for when her "irrationality" was thought to make her believe she's sick when she's not, or make up a sickness for attention.
 Contrast Women Are Wiser (where women are depicted as more rational and emotionally stable than men) and Emotionless Girl.